Brainspotting in Walnut Creek & Online in California

 If you want to know if Brainspotting is right for you, then lets Get Started Now by scheduling a 15-minute phone consultation.

-Jennifer Twardowski, MFT is a holistic psychotherapist and Certified Brainspotting Practitioner serving Walnut Creek, Lafayette, Pleasant Hill, Orinda, Alamo, Danville, Concord, Martinez, and surrounding areas of the San Francisco East Bay.
+Jennifer Twardowski, MFT is a holistic psychotherapist and Certified Brainspotting Practitioner.
+Jennifer provides psychotherapy and Brainspotting online to residents of California.
+Jennifer has an office in Walnut Creek and serves the areas of Walnut Creek, Lafayette, Pleasant Hill, Orinda, Alamo, Danville, Concord, Martinez, and the surrounding areas of the San Francisco East Bay.
 Click here to learn more about her and her practice.